-The GCR Rolling Stock Trust was set up to save, restore and operate railway carriages and wagons that originated from the former Great Central Railway (GCR), its constituents or associates.
-It raises funds to purchase and to renovate these now rare vehicles, and to assist the National Railway Museum in the maintenance of the appropriate part of the National Collection.
+Twenty years ago, the GCR Rolling Stock Trust was set up to undertake railway carriage restoration; to: save, restore and operate railway carriages and wagons that originated from the former Great Central Railway (GCR), its constituents or associates.
+It raises funds to purchase and to renovate these now certainly rare, even unique vehicles.

-*the Manchester, Sheffield and Lincolnshire Railway was the direct precursor to the Great Central Railway, formed in 1897, as the London Extension trunk route to London neared completion giving elevated status to the company.
+*the Manchester, Sheffield and Lincolnshire Railway was the direct precursor to the Great Central Railway, launched in 1897, as the London Extension trunk route to London neared completion, giving elevated status to the company.

-It is aiming to restore, preserve and maintain the stock the Trust owns in original or near original specification and where feasible in operating condition, starting with its own fully operational unique GCR teak bodied train.
-It is also the intention to collect, collate, and research historical information, data, plans and records relating to the design, build, operation of the rolling stock of the Great Central Railway and its predecessors, in collaboration with the projected GCR Museum at Leicester.
+The Trust is aiming to restore, preserve and maintain the stock it owns returned to original or near original specification and where feasible in operating condition, starting with its own fully operational unique GCR teak bodied train.
+It is also the intention to collect, collate, and research historical information, data, plans and records relating to the design, build, operation of the rolling stock of the Great Central Railway and its predecessors.
+Railway carriage restoration at its finest!

-In terms of long-term plans, the Trust expects to preserve all the GCR relics obtained but also requires premises, or access to premises, appropriate to restoration and maintenance of all rescued vehicles.
-And of course it intends to demonstrate, exhibit and operate such items, in safe and sound conditions, potentially for hire if it helps the restoration process, solely to assist in the funding of the maintenance and renovation of the Trust’s stock.
+In terms of short to mid-term aspirations, the Trust requires premises, or access to premises, appropriate to restoration, maintenance and covered storage of all rescued vehicles.
+And, of course it aims to demonstrate, exhibit and operate such items, in safe and sound conditions.